To get your Asparagus bed started you

 Spears should be harvested by bending near the ground and snapping.

 This is the best way to avoid damaging other spears not yet ready

 Be sure to keep your Asparagus bed weed free and fertilized well.
 In

 the fall, cut all ferns back to the ground and clean up fallen

 debris.
+Remove any plants that make berries (pretty rare).
 Apply a 2 to 3 inch layer of compost over the bed.
 This will

 help to suppress weeds that germinate in the spring.

 A mature asparagus plant can produce between 1/2 to 3/4 of a pound